temporalio/documentation/docs/concepts/what-is-a-workflow-execution.md

 ![Command generation and waiting](/diagrams/workflow-execution-progession-simple.svg)

-Commands are issued and Awaitables provided by the use of Workflow APIs in the [Workflow Definition](/docs/concepts/what-is-a-workflow-definition).
+Commands are issued and Awaitables are provided by the use of Workflow APIs in the [Workflow Definition](/docs/concepts/what-is-a-workflow-definition).

 Commands are generated whenever the Workflow Function is executed.
 The Worker Process supervises the Command generation and makes sure that it maps to the current Event History.